Power BI – Cascading Slicers

 Filtering the Slicer

 We then need to add the measure to the slicer filters.
 I select the slicer and drag the measure into the filter pane.
 I then set the operator to is and the value to 1.
 Then I click Apply Filter and the list of products is now filtered to only 5 products.
-The Product slicer will now filter based on shop selected.
+The Product slicer is now a cascading slicer and will filter based on shop selected.

 Even though I would prefer to use the boolean filter as that makes logical sense to me, this is a cool update and it reduces those nasty bi-directional filters.